Euclid's Gift: Enhancing Spatial Perception and Reasoning in Vision-Language Models via Geometric Surrogate Tasks: Detailed Experimental Setup

 \subsection{Training setup}

-In this paper, we follow the default settings of VeRL \cite{verl_hybridflow_ECCS_2025} and EasyR1 \cite{easyr1_2025_github} to train the Qwen2.5-VL series and the RoboBrain2.0 series.
+In this paper, we follow the default settings of VeRL~\cite{verl_hybridflow_ECCS_2025} and EasyR1~\cite{easyr1_2025_github} to train the Qwen2.5-VL series, Qwen3-VL series, and the RoboBrain2.0 series.
 Specifically, we train for 10 epochs in 64 NVIDIA H100 GPUs using Adam optimizer with a learning rate of $1\times10^{-6}$ and a weight decay of $1\times10^{-2}$.
 In GRPO, we perform 8 rollouts per question and set the default sampling temperature to 1.
-The KL divergence coefficient $\beta$ in Eq. \ref{eq:loss2} is set to $1\times10^{-2}$.
+The KL divergence coefficient $\beta$ in Eq.~\ref{eq:loss2} is set to $1\times10^{-2}$.

 Unless stated otherwise, we fix the random seed at \texttt{1} to guarantee determinism.
-We adopt a context window of 2048 tokens for both the prompt and the response, and use a rollout batch of 512 samples.
+We adopt a context window of 1024 tokens for both the prompt and the response, and use a rollout batch of 512 samples.
 The actor network updates with a global batch size of 128 and a maximum gradient norm of 1.0.
-Images are resized so that the total pixel count lies between $512 \times512$ and $2048 \times2048$ .
-All remaining hyper-parameters, including PPO clip ratio, learning-rate schedule, and parallelism settings, follow the default EasyR1 recipe and can be found in the supplied supplementary material.
+Images are resized so that the total pixel count lies between $512 \times512$ and $2048 \times2048$.
+All remaining hyper-parameters, including PPO clip ratio, learning-rate schedule, and parallelism settings, follow the default EasyR1 recipe and can be found in our GitHub repository.